 - 1. Selection and specifications for liquid-to-liquid, steam-to-liquid, air-to-air, etc. shall be reviewed by the University. - 2.
-HTHW heat exchangers shall be shell and tube type.
-HTHW shall be in tubes.
+HTHW heat exchangers shall be shell and tube type. - HTHW shall be in tubes.
 Tubes shall be 90-10 copper-nickel.
 Heads shall be steel (forged, steel).
-In water-to-water exchangers, the water flow shall be upward.
-In water-to-steam generators, the controls shall be similar to those used for fired steam generators, excluding low water cutoff.
-Provide separate over-temperature control on leaving hot water.
-Provide required level controls, relief and/or safety valves on water or steam generators.
-Provide increase tube pitch on steam generators. - 3.
+Shell pressure rating should be 300PSI. - In water-to-water exchangers, the water flow shall be upward. - In water-to-steam generators, the controls shall be similar to those used for fired steam generators, excluding low water cutoff. - Provide separate over-temperature control on leaving secondary hot water. - Provide required level controls, secondary water relief and/or safety valves piped to floor drain on water or steam generators. - Provide increase tube pitch on steam generators.

+- HTHW Control valve should be on Supply side for better temperature control. - 3.
 Provide units with a fouling factor of 0.0005 for water or as approved by GMU.
 For glycol exchangers, consult with GMU.
 30% glycol solution should provide adequate freeze protection; consult with GMU if it is felt that a greater percentage is required.
 Propylene glycol may be required for certain food handling operations. - 4.
 HTHW-to-water heat exchangers shall have the temperature sensing elements operating plus over temp., located in the shell near the outlet nozzle, and immediately adjacent to outlet nozzle. - 5.
 HW for heating shall be 190° F (or 200° F if approved by GMU).